ndreynolds/ex_termbox/README.md

 `mix deps.compile`).

 So far the build has been tested on macOS and a few Linux distros.
-Please add an issue if you encounter any issues.
+Please add an issue if you encounter any problems with the build.

 ### From Source